-The Common Reading Program is made possible through the generous support of the Shepherd University Foundation.
+The Common Reading Program and all events are made possible through the support of the Shepherd University Foundation.

 Sept.
 12 – Trauma Informed Training – 12:00 pm session for Athletics & SUPD – Byrd CHE auditorium / 2:30pm session for faculty & staff – Student Center Ballroom

 Participants will learn about the physical and mental health impacts of trauma, ways that trauma affects how individuals receive and respond to resources, how we can integrate trauma-informed care into the institutional framework, and various tools for working with individuals who have experienced complex trauma.
 Led by Katie Spriggs, Executive Director for the Eastern Panhandle Empowerment Center (EPEC).
 Free & Open to all SU employees.

 Monday, Sept.
 18 – Seeing (RED) with Ebony Stewart – 4:00 pm – Storer Ballroom (3rd floor) keynote following Ram’s Rally For Respect